 Involvement in student organizations is a great way to get connected to the campus, build leadership skills, enhance or broaden academic skills, meet people and have fun!
 With over 40 registered student organizations at Mars Hill University, we have a little bit of something for everyone.
 Our organizations are broken down into four broad areas: Department affiliated; honor societies; social organizations; and fraternities and sororities.

-Learn more about our clubs and organizations by logging on to the Mars Hill Presence portal here.
+Learn more about how to get involved on campus and check out our clubs and organizations by visiting The Den.
 Not seeing the club or organization you are looking for?
 Contact Kelsey Taylor at firstname.lastname@example.org for information on how to start a club or organization!

 The Office of Student Life helps to create, support and maintain student interest groups across campus, also known as clubs and organizations.
 Every student club and organization is led and initiated, under the guidance and direction of a faculty or staff advisor and the Office of Campus Engagement and Leadership.
 Each organization is comprised of a group of officers: President, Vice-President, Treasurer, and Secretary.
 These clubs and organizations work in close collaboration with the Student Government Association in order to best answer the needs of the student body as a whole.

 The Campus Activities Board (CAB) is a student-run organization that strives to enhance the MHU student experience through community development, quality entertainment, and creative programming that enhances both the Office of Student Life’s mission and the MHU mission.
 CAB provides a variety of social, recreational, cultural and educational programs as well as allows opportunities for involvement.
 Looking to join CAB?
 Contact Kelsey Taylor, Director of Campus Engagement and Leadership at email@example.com.

 Other opportunities to get involved at Mars Hill University include:

 Student organizations are categorized into four broad areas.